timkuijsten/node-object-key-filter/README.md

 ISC

-Copyright (c) 2014 Tim Kuijsten
+Copyright (c) 2014, 2015, 2016 Tim Kuijsten

-Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice and this permission notice appear in all copies.